-In the context of an ageing population, the prevalence of ageism is a major challenge that is faced by NSW.
-Ageism is negative stereotyping, prejudice, or discrimination against people based on their age.
-It can affect anybody, but it is more likely to affect older adults.
-Ageism takes form within individuals’ attitudes, institutional and policy practices, as well as media representation that devalue and exclude older persons.
+Addressing ageism is a priority of the NSW Ageing Strategy.
+Ageism is negative stereotyping, prejudice, or discrimination against people based on their age, and it is experienced by many older people in NSW.
+Ageism takes form within individuals’ attitudes, institutional and policy practices, as well as media representation that devalues and excludes older people.

-During the consultations in the renewal process of the NSW Ageing Strategy, older people expressed concerns that younger people do not value or respect them.
-And this is consistent with research by the Australian Human Rights Commission, which found a high prevalence of negative attitudes and stereotyping of older Australians.
-The report links this prevalence with the high rates of age discrimination older people experience.
+During consultations undertaken for the NSW Ageing Strategy, older people expressed concerns that younger people do not value or respect them.
+This is consistent with research by the Australian Human Rights Commission, which found a high prevalence of negative attitudes and stereotyping of older people.
+The report linked these attitudes with the high rates of age discrimination older people experience.

-The feedback received from the attendees so far is showing that the exhibition challenges negative perceptions of ageing and older people, while inspiring a positive vision of ageing.
-As of 24 April 2017, the exhibition has been viewed by approximately 41,000 people in NSW.
+The feedback received from the attendees to the 2016 exhibition showed that it successfully challenged negative perceptions of ageing and older people, while inspiring a positive vision of ageing.